Chutlhu/chutlhu.github.io/_includes/about.md

-_Long version:_ My name is Robin Scheibler and I am a researcher focusing on data and signals.
+_Long version:_ My name is Diego Di Carlo and ....

+Since October 2017 I am a Ph.D.
+Candidate at [Inria](http://www.inria.fr) in the [PANAMA team](https://team.inria.fr/panama/) of the [Inria Rennes](https://www.inria.fr/centre/rennes).

+focusing on data and signals.
 My research interests have taken me from [proving theorems](/sparse_hadamard) to literally jumping in a cold mountain lake to [sample its water](/biodesign), checking for the presence